jboss-developer/jboss-developer-shared-resources/guides/RUN_ARQUILLIAN_TESTS.md

             </container>

-2. Run the test goal with the `arq-jbossas-managed` profile activated:
+2. Run the test goal with the correct profile activated.

+   * For JBoss EAP 6.x, this is the `arq-jbossas-managed` profile, so you type the following command:

             mvn clean test -Parq-jbossas-managed

+   * For JBoss EAP 7.x, this is the `arq-wildfly-managed` profile, so you type the following command:

+            mvn clean test -Parq-wildfly-managed

 _Note:_ See the individual quickstart README file for any additional requirements.